biati-digital/alfred-calculate-anything/README.md

 </p>

 ### Time Configuration
-You can configure the currency with the options below.

-- **calculate set base timezone America/Los_Angeles** Configure your base time zone.
+- **calculate set base timezone America/Los_Angeles**

+Configure your base time zone.

-- **calculate add timezone F jS, Y, g:i:s a** Add multiple time zones formats so you can get your date the way you want.
+- **calculate add timezone F jS, Y, g:i:s a**

+Add multiple time zones formats so you can get your date the way you want.

-- **calculate delete timezone** List stored formats and select the one you want to delete
+- **calculate delete timezone**

+List stored formats and select the one you want to delete and simply press enter.

-### Time Date Formats
+### Example adding time daate formats
-You can add all the date formats you want
+You can add all the date formats you want simply launch alfred and type:

 - **calculate add timezone F jS, Y, g:i:s a**
 - **calculate add timezone j F, Y, g:i:s a**